openstack/keystone/doc/source/configure_federation.rst

     $ curl -s -X POST \
       -H "Content-Type: application/json" \
-      -d '{"auth": {"scope": {"region": {"id": "BETA"}}, "identity": {"token": {"id": "d793d935b9c343f783955cf39ee7dc3c"}, "methods": ["token"]}}}' \
+      -d '{"auth": {"scope": {"service_provider": {"id": "BETA"}}, "identity": {"token": {"id": "d793d935b9c343f783955cf39ee7dc3c"}, "methods": ["token"]}}}' \
       http://localhost:5000/v3/auth/OS-FEDERATION/saml2

-At this point the SAML Assertion can be sent to the Service Provider Keystone, and a valid OpenStack token, issued by a Service Provider Keystone, will be returned.
+At this point the SAML Assertion can be sent to the Service Provider Keystone using the provided ``auth_url`` in the ``X-Auth-Url`` header present in the response containing the SAML Assertion, and a valid OpenStack token, issued by a Service Provider Keystone, will be returned.